JustOpenSource/fatalshootings/README.md

 Application to explore data from [Fatal Encounters](http://fatalencounters.org).

-This Application is runs on heroku so, you will not have to worry about installing all the sevral dependencies required to run this application!
+This Application runs on heroku so, you will not have to worry about installing all the sevral dependencies required to run this application!

 ##Table of Contents